timmbogner/Farm-Data-Relay-System/README.md

 ## Thank you
 **...very much for checking out my project!** I truly appreciate everyone who has reached out with contributions and assistance, especially those featured in the "Contributors" section.
 If you have any questions, comments, issues, or suggestions please don't heasitate to contact me at timmbogner@gmail.com or open a discussion here on Github.

-Winter is coming, which means my budget will be quite thin. **If you are having fun with FDRS, [please consider supporting me](https://www.buymeacoffee.com/TimmB) so that I can spend more time building it.**

 Many thanks go to the ever-instructional [**Andreas Spiess**](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ).
 His insight and ideas took this project from a roughly-hewn stone to the "[diamond](https://youtu.be/6JI5wZABWmA)" you see today.